Thinkmill/monorepo/GETTING_STARTED.md

 git commit -m "look, our new monorepo!"
 ```

 From here on out, unless otherwise stated, all terminal commands are assumed to be run from this root folder.
-We recommend you open this project now in an editory [such as VS Code](https://code.visualstudio.com/) so you can explore your monorepo as it comes together (we will be using screenshots from our own code editor to help demonstrate structures)
+We recommend you open this project now in an editor [such as VS Code](https://code.visualstudio.com/) so you can explore your monorepo as it comes together (we will be using screenshots from our own code editor to help demonstrate structures)

 Next, we want to add our `package.json`.
 Create the file, then copy the following into it: